LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 # Simple Trading Algo Backtest

 Hi there!
 Thanks for checking out my project.
 I'm a high school student who's just starting out with coding and experimenting with stock trading algorithms.
 This is my first attempt at building a somewhat passable algo using a basic moving average crossover strategy.
-Ignore some of my first commit messages, didn't understand the importance of them lol.
+Ignore some of my first commit messages, was still getting used to GitHub lol.

 ---